Chun C. Lee papers

 As an academic archives that strives to advance historical research and understanding of our shared histories, the ONU Archives is committed to preserving and making accessible original, historic materials.
 This commitment to preserving materials in an uncensored form means that collections may contain offensive text, images, or recordings.

 The Chun C. Lee papers were processed in 2022.
 The collection came together after a genealogical inquiry from one of Lee's grandchildren (Jason Yeo), led ONU staff to surface a small set of records from and related to Lee in the ONU Archives and the Office of Advancement.
-Shortly after the inquiry the records from Advancement were transferred to the ONU Archives wwhere they were integrated into the Chun C. Lee papers.
+Shortly after the inquiry the records from Advancement were transferred to the ONU Archives, and supplemented by materials from the Yeo family, where they were combined into the Chun C. Lee papers.

 - Chun C. Lee papers, 1926-1986